John Hendricks

-John Samuel Hendricks (born March 29, 1952) is an American businessman and is the founder and former chairman of Discovery, Inc. (later Warner Bros.
+John Samuel Hendricks (born March 29, 1952) is an American businessman and the founder and former chairman of Discovery, Inc. (later Warner Bros.
 Discovery), a broadcasting and film production company which owned the Discovery Channel, TLC, and Animal Planet networks, among other ventures.
-On March 20, 2014, after 32 years at the helm, he made public his decision to retire as chairman of Discovery Communications after the annual shareholders' meeting of May 16, 2014.
-He moved on to found CuriosityStream, an ad-free, on-demand nonfiction streaming service.
+On March 20, 2014, after 32 years at the helm, he made public his intention to retire as chairman of Discovery Communications after the annual shareholders' meeting of May 16, 2014.
+He moved on to found Curiosity Stream, an ad-free, on-demand streaming service.

 Early life

 Born in Matewan, West Virginia, Hendricks' father was a home builder and his mother a clerk for city government.
 In 1958, the Hendricks family moved to Huntsville, Alabama, where Hendricks grew up.
 His father died when he was 20, and his mother died when he was 30.
-He attended S.R.
-Butler High School where he met his first wife, Pattie Miller.
+He attended S. R. Butler High School where he met his first wife, Pattie Miller.
 Hendricks graduated from the University of Alabama in Huntsville, and he received his bachelor's degree in history in 1974.
 While a student at UAH he worked in the audio visual department where he had the idea to bring documentaries to the public.

 He was hired as director of community and government relations for the University of Alabama in Huntsville the year he graduated, and became director of corporate and foundation relations for the University of Maryland in 1975.
 While at the University of Maryland, he co-founded a fund-raising consulting company, the American Association of University Consultants, with Edward M. Peabody, and published several newsletters aimed at academic disciplines such as chemistry.

 Commercial ventures

 John Hendricks founded the Cable Educational Network, Inc., in Bethesda, Maryland, in 1982 to provide documentary programming to cable broadcasters.
 On June 17, 1985, Hendricks launched the Discovery Channel with $5 million in start-up capital led by the American investment firm Allen & Company.
-Today, Discovery's main shareholders include John Malone, chairman of Liberty Media, and Advance/Newhouse (publishers of Vanity Fair, New Yorker, and Vogue).
+Today, Discovery's main shareholders include John C. Malone, chairman of Liberty Media, and Advance/Newhouse (publishers of Vanity Fair, New Yorker, and Vogue).

 Hendricks helped found the Women's United Soccer Association in 1999.
 After operating for three seasons, WUSA ceased operations in 2003.
 In 2004, Hendricks and a group of investors attempted a financial rescue of the league to revive professional women's soccer in the United States.
 In April 2007, the WUSA announced a revival of the league, to occur in 2008.
 The new league, Women's Professional Soccer (WPS), ran March 2009 to January 2012.

 In 2013, Harper Collins published his first business memoir, A Curious Discovery: An Entrepreneur's Story.
 His biography recounts the struggles and triumphs of turning his passion for documentary programs into the world's most widely distributed cable channel and parlaying its popularity into a leading global media company.

 In 2015, Hendricks founded CuriosityStream, an online video on demand service.
 CuriosityStream provides documentaries and series about science, technology, history and nature.